tusdotnet/tusdotnet.wikisource/Custom-data-store.md

 Read more: http://tus.io/protocols/resumable-upload.html#core-protocol

 *Note*: If the store also implements [ITusChecksumStore](#ituschecksumstore) and the client provided a checksum, one can get the checksum information by calling the extension method `pipeReader.GetUploadChecksumInfo()`.
-This can increase performance in some cases as the checksum can be calculated while reading the stream instead of doing an additional pass of the written data.
+This can increase performance in some cases as the checksum can be calculated while reading the pipe instead of doing an additional pass of the written data.

 ```csharp
 public interface ITusPipelineStore : ITusStore